 It's close to impossible for me to choose the best of Kingdom Doll 2018.
 I love all of them.
 I can't choose a favorite.
 The Seren giftset, The Eden Atelier doll and Vanbrugh are all gorgeous.
 Seren came with several outfits and many accessories and props.
-Eden's gown and wig are true miniature works of art.
-VanBrugh is a classic stunner.
+Eden's gown and wig are truly miniature works of art.
+Vanbrugh is a classic stunner.
 She looks amazing in every wig and every style I put on her.

 The Kingdom Doll Convention Dolls all had the newly redesigned body.
-Like most conventions there is a souvenir doll and often an optional companion doll.
+Like most conventions, there is a souvenir doll and often an optional companion doll.
 In Scotland, our souvenir doll was Rosalind "The Red Queen."
 She has dimples and is so cute.

 There were two companion dolls.
 Attendees had to decide in advance, without seeing her, if they wanted the white or the black.
-We were told that their outfits were the same but their affect would be very different.
+We were told that their outfits were the same but their effect would be very different.
 Normally I'd go with black but I decided to let fate decide for me as I knew both would be fabulous.
 The black sold out and I am happy to say that I was thrilled with Raphaella, The White Queen.
 This gal has freckles and a very youthful vibe.
 That was unexpected.

 This gorgeous doll was a surprise gift from Kingdom Doll to the attendees.
 Her name is Realm.

 Another Kingdom Doll I added to my collection prior to the convention last year was Electra.
 In this photo, my skeleton is playing with her.
 She is about to lose her patience.
 Electra was the first doll released with the new body.

 Kingdom Dolls are my favorite dolls.